QuadSpinner/Gaea-Docs/source/Guide/0-Interface/4-Properties.md

 `// TODO: Image`

-Here is an example: a heavily eroded terrain goes through Recurve, but in Recurve the Influence is set to `0.5`, which yields a more realistic looking output of Recurve, while being able to use strong values in Recurve to create long striations.
+Here is an example: a heavily-eroded terrain goes through Recurve, where the Influence is set to `0.5`, which yields a more realistic looking output of Recurve, while still being able to use strong values in Recurve to create long striations.